-Leaving children unattended in a vehicle is dangerous, but it is even more dangerous if the keyless access transmitter is also left in the vehicle.
-A child or others could be badly injured or even killed.
+Leaving children in a vehicle with the keyless access transmitter is dangerous for many reasons, children or others could be badly injured or even killed.
 They could operate the power windows or other controls or even make the vehicle move.
+The windows will function with the keyless access transmitter in the vehicle and they could be seriously injured or killed if caught in the path of a closing window.
 Do not leave the keyless access transmitter in a vehicle with children.

+You will have either of the following keys below.

-There is one key for the driver's door, glove box and rear seat pass-through door.
-See "Rear Seat Pass-Through Door" under Trunk on page 2-14 for more information.
+This key can be used for the driver's door, glove box and rear seat pass-through door.
+See "Rear Seat Pass-Through Door" under Trunk on page 101 for more information.